usbman01/CMSIS-DAPbyWCH/README.md

 Meanwhile there are two newer versions beside 1.2 available.<br>
 The firmware contains 2 parts:
 - bootloader (0x000-0x0CFF) which follows WCHs IAP protocoll.
-The loader in V1.2 divers from the other versions
+The loader in V1.2 difers from the other versions
 - DAP device implementing SWD protocoll only
 -
 The firmware seems derived from ARMs DAP firmare but in a very inefficent way.
 A few examples: